coyote-team/coyote/README.md

 echo "gem: --no-document" > ~/.gemrc gem install bundler

-# Edit config/thin.production.yml to adjust absolute path for the project on your server
 # Edit config/nginx.site.conf to set the log path into the correct absolute path
 # Then copy or link to your /etc/nginx/sites-available
 # Then enable the site with symlink...
 # From /etc/nginx/sites-available/nginx.site.conf to /etc/nginx/sites-enabled/nginx.site.conf
 # Finish creating your MariaDB/MySQL database and user

+# Then on your local box
+# Copy up the top block .env.example to .env and populate
-# Then on your local box copy the bottom section of .env.example to .env.production (you should already have a .env)
+# Copy the bottom block of .env.example to .env.production and populate
-# You might as well double check if your .env and .env.production files are up to date (check against .env.example)

 # Then deploy
 bundle exec cap production deploy
 # And seed the database